What is podoconiosis?

-- Features mentioned in stage 2 may also be present.
+- Features mentioned in Stage 2 may also be present.

-- Persistent swelling that is present above the knee.
+- Persistent swelling reaches above the knee.

-- Features mentioned in stage 2 may also be present.
+- Features mentioned in Stage 2 may also be present.

 - The ankle or interphalangeal joints become fixed and difficult to flex and dorsiflex.